djdrysdale/digital-garden/notes/¶ Chesterton's fence.md

 ---
-Title: Chesterton's Fence
+title: Chesterton's Fence
-Date: 2021-02-26
+date: 2021-02-26
-Description: Chesterton's Fence is a heuristic that illustrates the importance of second-order thinking.
+description: Chesterton's Fence is a heuristic that illustrates the importance of second-order thinking.
-Tags: concept
+tags: concept
 ---

 "Chesterton's Fence" is a heuristic used to illustrate the importance of second-order thinking.
 The name of the heuristic is a reference to a passage from G. K. Chesteron: